Ruth Elkrief

 Ruth Elkrief (born 1 December 1960 in Meknes, Morocco) is a French-Moroccan television journalist.
-She worked on the 24-hour news channel BFM TV from 2005 to 2021.
+She worked for the 24-hour news channel BFM TV from 2005 to 2021.

 Early life

 Ruth Elkrief was born in Meknes, Morocco.
 Her great-uncle, Shalom Messas, was a rabbi.
 She emigrated to France with her family as a teenager.

-Elkrief graduated from Sciences Po.
-She earned a postgraduate degree in journalism from the Centre de Formation des Journalistes.
+Elkrief graduated from Sciences Po and later earned a postgraduate degree in journalism from the Centre de Formation des Journalistes.